Our policies and slavery statement

 - Providing company-wide compliance training on modern slavery highlighting the relevant PRS for Music policies, why it is important and what staff should do if they have any concerns; and

 - Extending the compliance training programme to the Group and providing guidance to the Group on modern slavery awareness where necessary.

 PRS for Music also continues to ask its suppliers to provide a written assurance that they are committed to ensuring that there is no modern slavery or human trafficking in their supply chains or in any part of their business, and that they keep their modern slavery compliance measures under review.
 This request is incorporated into the PRS for Music procurement process.

 Approval for this statement

-This statement is made pursuant to Section 54 of the Act and constitutes PRS and PRSfM’s slavery and human trafficking statement for the financial year ending 31 December 2019.
-This statement was approved by the PRSfM Board of Directors on 17 March 2020 and the PRS Board of Directors on 1 April 2020.
+This statement is made pursuant to Section 54 of the Act and constitutes PRS and PRSfM’s slavery and human trafficking statement for the financial year ending 31 December 2020.
+This statement was approved by the PRSfM Board of Directors on 23 March 2021 and the PRS Members' Council on 31 March 2021.

 Chief Executive Officer